connervieira/Predator/CONFIGURATION.md

         - `resolution` is a string that determines what resolution Predator will attmpt to record at, and takes the form of `"[width]x[height]"`
             - Be sure that your camera is capable of recording at resolution specified here.
 If you set an unsupported resolution, it's likely Predator will fail and not record anything.
             - Example: `"1920x1080"`
-        - `frame_rate` is an integer that determines what framerate the dashcam will attempt to record at.
+        - `frame_rate` is an integer that determines what frame-rate the dashcam will attempt to record at.
             - Be sure that your camera is capable of recording at the frame rate specified here.
 If you set an unsupported frame rate, it's likely Predator will fail and not record anything.
             - If you enter a frame rate too slow for the encoder, it might automatically be sped to a higher frame rate.
             - Example: `30`